milebits

 tier

-Two senior engineers + a fractional CTO.
-Enough horsepower to ship a full system, not a feature.
+Full senior team embedded.
+Technical lead, delivery, on-call.
+Enough horsepower to ship a system, not a feature.

 Best for: an end-to-end build (agents + voice + tooling), or a Series A rebuild, or a 0→1 launch.